wallarm/product-documentation/docs/latest/api-policy-enforcement/setup.md

 You need to:

-1. Add the following snippet in the NGINX configuration files, in each `server` section where Wallarm module is used:
+1. Add the following snippet in the NGINX configuration files, in each `server` section where API Policy Enforcement should run:

     ```
     location ~ ^/wallarm-apifw(.*)$ {